assay-it/doc/index.md

 1. Sign Up for [https://assay.it](https://assay.it) with your GitHub account.

-2. To start quality assessments with [https://assay.it](https://assay.it), you need a git repository.
-This repository will host your BaC suites.
+2. To start quality assessments with [https://assay.it](https://assay.it), you need a git repository, which hosts your BaC suites.

 3. The suite is a simple Golang program built around [http combinator library](https://github.com/fogfish/gurl).
-Please check  details about [syntax and api](/docs/core).
+Please check  details about [syntax and api](/core).

 4. Use standard Golang import declaration to include core libraries and its peer dependencies
 ```go